codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. Heartbleed
+ 1. Germany
- 2. Shellscript
+ 2. China (People&#039;s Republic of)
- 3. Corrupted Blood
+ 3. Taiwan
- 4. Shellshock
+ 4. United States

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  Taiwan
 </details>